What is the Direct Aid Program (DAP)?

 Through the project, the Australian Embassy, Peruvian NGOs and local authorities have successfully promoted key messages on gender equality and domestic violence, benefitting not only the project recipients but contributing to wider public awareness of these issues.

 First ever Africa Science Buskers Festival at the Embassy in Harare

 Education plus entrepreneurship equals a bright future for African schoolchildren.
 Friday 3 March 2017 was a big day for science in Africa as the first ever Africa Science Buskers Festival took off at the Australian Embassy in Harare.

 Jointly organised by the Embassy and the Zimbabwe Science Fair, the festival promoted science education with schools from all over Zimbabwe, as well as Zambia and South Africa, 'busking' for first prize with their best scientific presentations.

 Out of 213 entries, 20 finalist teams from both junior and senior schools competed in the event.
-The projects and designs from Africa's innovators of the future included a nanofertilizer, self-cleaning car paint, a hydraulic gate-opening system and an innovative solar water pump.
-Australian Ambassador Suzanne McCourt took the opportunity to celebrate women in science with many projects coming from young women, including the senior school winner Carol van Rooyen.
+The projects and designs from Africa's innovators of the future included a nano fertilizer, self-cleaning car paint, a hydraulic gate-opening system and an innovative solar water pump.
+The then, Australian Ambassador Suzanne McCourt took the opportunity to celebrate women in science with many projects coming from young women, including the senior school winner Carol van Rooyen.

 The Embassy organised the Festival with local Zimbabwean, Knowledge Chikundi, who was inspired by Australian scientist Dr Graham Walker’s previous Science Circus Tours to Zambia, Malawi, Botswana, Namibia, South Africa and Mauritius.
 Mr Chikundi has also been granted an Australia Awards Fellowship where he will receive specialist science leadership training in Australia.